bruceriggs/Bitvector/README.md

 myBool = myList[i];

 Because of the Operator Overload not noticing a difference between the 2 functions (prototype is the same except for return type), so in the end, I decided to keep the GETTER and not the SETTER.
-So to set a bool, you have to use the set(int, bool) function.
+So to set a bool, you have to use the set(int, bool) function..